 Marcia has been awarded the title of Leader/Manager of the Year in Victoria by the Australian Institute of Management (now the Institute for Managers and Leaders, Australia and New Zealand) and was also the national winner of the Women’s Agenda Leadership Excellence Awards in the Government/Public Sector category.
 She has been honoured as a state finalist in the Telstra Business Women’s Awards.

-Marcia has given over 200 public talks including almost 100 keynote/headline speeches in nine countries.
+Marcia has given over 200 public talks including around 100 keynote/headline speeches in nine countries.
 Her most recent international address was at Stanford University on digital education.
 She has won over $AUD 6 million in external competitive research, project and other funds, recently completed a Commonwealth-funded research project as Chief Investigator and has over 300 publications.
 Well known for her writing and media work across newspapers, TV and radio and frequently cited, she has a Google Scholar h-index of 33.

 A Graduate of the Australian Institute of Company Directors, with: a PhD (University of Melbourne); a Masters in Education (Macquarie University); a Graduate Diploma in Applied Psychology (Swinburne University of Technology); a Diploma in Education (La Trobe University); and a Bachelor of Arts in Psychology (Australian National University); and having completed an executive education course at Stanford University Graduate School of Business, Marcia is eminently qualified.